keras-team/keras-io/examples/generative/md/random_walks_with_stable_diffusion.md

 ![Dog to Fruit 5](https://i.imgur.com/4ZCxZY4.gif)

 The results may seem surprising.
-Generally, interpolating between prompts produces coherent looking images, and often demonstrate a progressive concept shift between the contents of the two prompts.
+Generally, interpolating between prompts produces coherent looking images, and often demonstrates a progressive concept shift between the contents of the two prompts.
 This is indicative of a high quality representation space, that closely mirrors the natural structure of the visual world.